New toll gates in Dubai: Salik shares gain over 35% in 3 months, hit all-time high

 With the launch of the new gates, Salik expects to see an increase in annual revenue-generating trips.

 Salik Company PJSC distributed cash dividends of Dh491.4 million, or 6.5521 fils per share, in April last year.
-From 2023 onwards, the company expects to pay 100 per cent of the net profit available for distribution as dividends.
+For the year 2023 onwards, the company expects to pay 100 per cent of the net profit available for distribution as dividends.
 This could lift the demand for its shares.

 In addition, the company revenues are also expected to get a boost from the deal it signed with the Emaar Malls to deploy barrier-free parking for visitors.
 Salik’s system is expected to be operational in the third quarter of 2024.